paukul/zool/Readme.md

-SSH Muggle
+Zool
 =================
-ssh_muggle is a library to manage authorized_keys files on a set of n servers.
+zool is a library to manage authorized_keys files on a set of n servers.
-It comes with a command-line client named muggle which gives you access to the common tasks.
+It comes with a command-line client named zool which gives you access to the common tasks.

 Current State
 -------------

-At the current state of development, you need bundler to run the muggle client.
+At the current state of development, you need bundler to run the zool client.
 The library will get released as a gem somewhere, somewhen, but until then follow the instructions to get it running:

 * `sudo gem install bundler` (if not done already)
 * `gem bundle`

 that should be it...
-You should then be able to use the `muggle` client in `bin/muggle`
+You should then be able to use the `zool` client in `bin/zool`

 The command-line client
 -----------------------